 With the addition of some mid-century style legs, a lot of IKEA cabinets can be hacked to produce a modern/mid-century mix that really packs a punch.

 This example from The Vintage Rug Shop gives you an idea of what is possible.
-I really love the wrapping paper inlay that provides a delightful extra detail.
+I really love the wood effect adhesive vinyl inlay that provides a delightful extra detail, or you could try marble effect!

 Simple Trimmed Lamp Shade